 - Truck and Coach Technician

 - Truck-Trailer Service Technician

 In addition to the above trade categories, there are 133 “voluntary” trades in which a certification or a license is not required to practice the trade.
 However, proof of certificates and licenses are often requested by employers at the pre-employment stage.
-A current list of all regulated trades, including voluntary trades, can be found on the College of Trades website linked here.

 According to the Provincial government, the creation of new trade classifications and re-classifications over the past decade have become burdensome tasks that have caused additional “choke points” in the administration of the OCOTAA.
 Under the current regime, there may be a substantial degree of overlap between two similar trades which may not warrant the creation and administration of different categories of rules and training systems.
 In practice, the splitting of sub-trades and their associated training systems has made it difficult for apprentices to find journeypersons who are qualified to train them.